GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Conclusion and Future Work

-\begin{IEEEbiography}[{ }]{Zeyu Cui} is with Alibaba group, DAMO institute.
-He obtained the Ph.D. degree from the School of Artificial Intelligence, University of Chinese Academy of Sciences, Beijing, China.
+\parbox[t]{\linewidth}{ \parpic{ } {\bf Zeyu Cui}\ is with the Alibaba Group, DAMO Institute.
+He obtained his Ph.D. degree from the School of Artificial Intelligence, University of the Chinese Academy of Sciences, Beijing, China.
 He received the B.S degree from North China Electric Power University, China, in 2016.
-His research interests include data mining, machine learning, recommender systems. \end{IEEEbiography}